pariskol/sqlbrowserfx/README.md

 ### Installing

 Copy sqlbrowser-for-build.db to sqlbrowser.db.
-Import the project to your favorite ide as maven project and run SQlBrowserFXApp class.
+Import the project to your favorite ide as maven project and run GUIStarter class.
 You can also run install.sh script , if you are using linux in order to install sqlbrowserfx as cli command 'sqlfx'.